2023–24 North American winter: Mid-January cold wave

-Freezing temperatures affected campaign events leading up to the Iowa Caucuses on January 15, and could affect turnout in the first contest in the 2024 presidential primaries and caucuses.
+Freezing temperatures affected campaign events leading up to the Iowa Caucuses on January 15.
 In addition, the cold temperatures resulted in the 4th coldest NFL game on record between the Kansas City Chiefs and Miami Dolphins, with kickoff temperature being -4 F. Fifteen people were hospitalized due to the cold temperatures during the game.
 Wind chills following the storm reached as low as -60 F in Montana, and wind chills were still -9 F as far south as Dallas on January 14.
 On January 13, Dillon, Montana reached an all-time record low of -42 F, while Bozeman, Montana recorded their second coldest temperature at -45 F. That same day, Dickinson, North Dakota reached a -70 F wind chill, their coldest since the wind chill formula was updated in 2001, and a -33 F air temperature, a daily record and their coldest temperature since 1990.
 On January 16, Houston dropped to a daily record low of 19 F. The cold wave and snow that the storm brought with it led to at least 55 fatalities.